Naples & Amalfi Coast Tour

 Day 8:

+Explore by your own (optional) or you’ll take a Day Boat Tour from Sorrento to Capri.
 In the morning, you'll catch a hydrofoil to Capri, about a 20 minute ride.
 Spend the day enjoying the sunshine and clear blue waters of Capri Island.
 Known locally as the "Pearl of the Mediterranean," the ancient Greeks called it the "Isle of Sirens."
 Capri sits on the south side of the Gulf of Naples and has been a popular vacation destination for millennia.
 The ancient Romans, in fact, built summer villas here for the Empire's VIPs.
 Capri is a bustling town almost entirely given over to tourism.
 Most of the walking around Capri is past designer boutiques, luxury hotels, and restaurants.
 But explore beyond and you’ll discover that Capri is full of unique natural wonders.
 Venture through the Via Camerelle to Via Tragara and the Via Matermania and follow the signs leading to the Natural Arch – the monument made of rocks.
 Natural Arch is a highly recommended tourist attraction, frequently seen in paintings.
 The view up here is absolutely breathtaking!
 And the best part of it is the world famous azure sea which gives Capri its name – the Blue Island.
 Close to the center of Capri are the Augustus Gardens, made up of a series of flower-decked terraces overlooking the Bay of Marina Piccola to the right and the Faraglioni to the left.
 Just outside of Augustus Gardens is the Carthusia perfume shop.
 If you want an authentic souvenir to bring home from Capri, Carthusia shop is the place to go.
 The visit to the shop will educate you on the legend of the very first perfume of Capri, made by Carthusian monks.
 The old tradition of perfume production is perpetuated to this day, the same methods are still used to produce the perfume.
 The finished product is hand-wrapped and makes for quite a lovely gift.
 Afterward, we recommend spending the remainder of the afternoon soaking in the sunshine on the beach, before catching the hydrofoil back to Sorrento for the evening.
+Back in Sorrento, head to a waterfront restaurant for dinner and be sure to try Spaghetti e Vongole (spaghetti with clams), a local favorite that can't be missed.

 Day 9: